 Adapted from my Spinach and Artichoke Dip

-- 8 ounce block-style cream cheese, room temperature
+- 8 ounces block-style cream cheese , room temperature

 - 2 tablespoons chopped fresh basil